HardCodeDev777/HardCodeDev777/README.md

 ![Metrics](github-metrics.svg)

-> PS: "Languages" count is incorrect, but "Most used languages" is correct.
+> PS: Metrics may work wrong.
+For example, "Languages" count is incorrect(but "Most used languages" is correct).